The Story of Jonah – Fact or Fiction

-According to the Old Testament Scriptures, God’s prophet Jonah disobeyed the Lord and was swallowed by a great sea creature.
-For three days, he dwelt in the creature’s belly, until he repented and was vomited onto the land and given another chance to obey God.
-To some, the story of Jonah finds a place in the Scriptures, not as a factual narrative but as a myth or allegory.
+The story of Jonah and the whale, according to the Old Testament Scriptures, tells of how the prophet Jonah disobeyed the Lord and was swallowed by a great sea creature.
+For three days, Jonah dwelt in the creature’s belly, until he repented.
+Then, God forgave Jonah and the fish returned him onto the land.
+To some, the story of Jonah finds a place in the Scriptures, not as a factual narrative but as a fiction or legend.

 “Then certain of the scribes and Pharisees answered him, saying, Teacher, we would see a sign from thee.
 But he answered and said unto them, An evil and adulterous generation seeketh after a sign; and there shall no sign be given it but the sign of Jonah the prophet: for as Jonah was three days and three nights in the belly of the whale; so shall the Son of man be three days and three nights in the heart of the earth.
 The men of Nineveh shall stand up in the judgment with this generation, and shall condemn it: for they repented at the preaching of Jonah; and behold, a greater than Jonah is here” (Matthew 12:38-41).